 And rare clouds aren’t the only ones that are beautiful.
 “Clouds,” says Pretor-Pinney, are “an expression of the majestic architecture of our atmosphere.
 But from below they are the embodiment of the powerful, elemental force and power that drives our atmosphere.”
 Cloud-watching doesn’t have a purpose and won’t help you solve any of the world’s problems — but that’s precisely why it’s so important.
 To breathe, relax and see the wonder in the mundane.
 “You don’t need to rush off away from the familiar, across the world, to be surprised,” says Pretor-Pinney.
 “You just need to step outside.”

-Gavin Pretor-Pinney’s talk has been posted.
+Gavin Pretor-Pinney’s talk is now available for viewing.
 Watch it here »